Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 Using vcpkg in Continuous Integration (CI) environments is basically like [using it in a CLI environment](#vcpkg-setup-using-cli).

 The way how `vcpkg artifacts` updates the current shell environment needs to be taken into account when creating CI pipelines.
-The command `vcpkg activate` updates the current environment variables by extending `PATH` and adding additional variables required by installed artifacts.
+The command `vcpkg-shell activate` updates the current environment variables by extending `PATH` and adding additional variables required by installed artifacts.
 These modifications are only visible in the current running shell and spawned subprocesses.

 This enables also manual usage on a local prompt, given a typical user runs subsequent commands from the same parent shell process.
 In contrast, typical CI systems such as GitHub Actions or Jenkins spawn a new sub-shell for each step of a pipeline.
-Hence, modifications made to the environment in one sub-shell by running the `vcpkg activate` command are not persisted into the subsequent steps.
+Hence, modifications made to the environment in one sub-shell by running the `vcpkg-shell activate` command are not persisted into the subsequent steps.

 Another aspect to consider is about handling the local vcpkg cache (e.g., `~/.vcpkg`).
 Common practice on CI systems is